psgganesh/unlocking-insights-with-gen-ai/infra/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Infra CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a CDK project for deploying necessarry infrastructure for the workshop.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.